Judopay/JudoKit/README.md

 $ carthage bootstrap
 ```

-- On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each framework you want to use from the Carthage/Build folder on disk.
+- On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop `Judo.framework` and `JudoKit.framework` from the Carthage/Build folder and `JudoShield.framework` from the Carthage/Checkouts folder on disk.
 - On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script with the following contents:

 ```sh